 - National Inquiry into Murdered and Missing Indigenous Women and Girls

 - Canadian Encyclopedia

 In 2019, St. Anne's hosted a Blanket Exercise and were pleased to have 29 people join us for this event.

-This past summer, St. Anne's grew some fresh food for the local Byron Cares Food Bank.
+In 2021 St. Anne's grew some fresh food for the local Byron Cares Food Bank.
 A greenhouse was supplied to the church by Business Cares London and the London Food Bank.
-In 2022 we continue this project with thanks to Green Horizon Sod Farms/Big Yellow Bags and Home Hardware Komoka also made donations that helped us to put the greenhouse into operation.
+In 2022 we continue this project with thanks to Green Horizon Sod Farms/Big Yellow Bags and Home Hardware Komoka for their donations to help us restart the greenhouse operation.
 Many thanks to the people behind these organizations for caring enough about their neighbours to support this effort!